Usage

 to run the container interactively and display the output in the terminal.-v ~/.aws:/home/app/.aws

-to mount the AWS credentials from your host machine to the container.-e AWS_PROFILE=profile-name
+to mount the AWS credentials from your host machine to the container, if you are using AWS.-e AWS_PROFILE=aws-profile-name

 to set the AWS profile to use in the container.
-Replaceprofile-name
+Replaceaws-profile-name

 to mount the configuration file from your host machine to the container.luminaut